rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Solving a best-choice problem consists traditionally in finding *the* unique best decision alternative.
 We adopt here instead a modern **recommender system** approach which shows a non empty subset of decision alternatives which contains by construction the potential best alternative(s).

-The five *pragmatic principles* for computing such a *best-choice recommendation* (BCR) are the following
+The five *pragmatic principles* for computing such a *best choice recommendation* (BCR) are the following

     - **P1**: *Elimination for well motivated reasons* (**external stability**); each eliminated alternative has to be strictly outranked by at least one alternative in the BCR.